-Meal plans may be selected and changed by written request before the add/drop date, but no changes can be made thereafter.
-Fall meal plan balances carry over to spring with the purchase of a traditional meal plan (Bronze, Silver or Gold).
+Meal plans may be selected and changed by submitting an online request before the add/drop date, but no changes will be made thereafter.
+Fall meal plan balances carry over to spring with the purchase of a traditional (bronze, silver, or gold) meal plan.
 At the end of the spring semester, all balances expire.
 If a student leaves housing or the University before the end of the semester, board charges are prorated at a daily rate based on the ratio of full days used (to and including the official withdrawal date) to total days covered by the student's board contract.
 Please refer to the Saint Martin's University dining services brochure or visit www.cafebonappetit.com/saintmartin for additional meal plan policy information.